antonlep/shortest-path/documentation/implementation.md

       class JPS{
       }
 ```
-Program is divided into seven classes, and main executable file index.py.
+Program is divided into nine classes, and main executable file index.py.
 Short description of classes:
 ### MapImage
 MapImage includes operations for creating MapImage object from input text file, adding routes and points to the image and saving an image to the disk.
 Python Imaging Library (pillow) is used for image operations.
 ### Algorithm
 Distance calculation algorithms are implemented with template method pattern.
 Algorithm class is superclass, which includes basic methods for creating shortest route and visited nodes, and skeleton method for distance calculation.
 Includes method also for running benchmark cases.
 ### Dijkstra, AStar and JPS
 These subclasses inherit the Algorithm class and overwrite its distance calculation method.
+### TextUI
+Class for text-based user interface.
+Includes methods for reading user input and printing information to console.
+There is association to MapImage and Service classes.
 ### Graph
 Class that includes methods for graph manipulation and is used to convert map file to graph file format.
 ### Input parser